metasong/iam-data/documents/javascript + operator_277.md

 tag: [javascript, +, add]
 enable: [toc]
 ---
 There are two kinds of values in JavaScript: primitives and objects.
-The primitive values are: undefined, null, booleans, numbers, and strings.
+The primitive values are: `undefined, null, booleans, numbers, and strings`.
 All other values are objects, including arrays and functions.

 The plus operator performs three kinds of conversion: It converts values to primitives, numbers and strings:
 ## Converting Values ((p)9.1)